 Montana does not have a waiting period unless you are under the age of 18.

-It will cost you approximately $58.00 to get married in Montana.
-Costs and accepted types of payment may vary from county to county.
+In Montana, the cost of a marriage license is $53.
+Accepted types of payment may vary from county to county.
 Check with a county clerk before applying for your marriage license.

 In Montana, the bride is required to take a blood test for rubella unless she is over 50 years old.
 However, couples can request a waiver to avoid this test.